RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 independent radiologist and the DSMB reviewed the relevant source data

-within 30 days of database freeze.
+within 30 days of the database freeze.
 All of the reviews were included

 within the data package for statistical analysis.
 Statistical analysis

-and the clinical report was drafted/finalized within 30 days of DSMB
+and the clinical report were drafted/finalized within 30 days of the DSMB

 review.

-managed over 20 phase II and III clinical studies in the US and EU the
+managed over 20 phases II and III clinical studies in the US and EU the

 knowledge was available to execute this project in an efficient and